-- (1) Examination deadlines, progress monitoring, and failure to meet deadlines are governed by § 10 of the APSO. - (2) 1At least one of the basic module examinations listed in Appendix 1 must be successfully completed by the end of the second semester.
-2In the event of failure to comply with these deadlines, § 10(5) of the APSO will apply.
+- (1) Examination deadlines, progress monitoring, and failure to meet deadlines are governed by § 10 of the APSO. - (2) 1The module examination for the module "Basics Nutrition and Food" listed in Appendix 1 must be taken and passed by the end of the first semester.
+2In addition, at least one of the module examinations listed in Appendix 1 for the modules "Energy Balance Regulation", "Disease Pathologies and Nutrition" or "Research Methods" must be successfully completed by the end of the second semester.
+3In the event of failure to comply with these deadlines, § 10, section (5) of the APSO will apply.